jaimetur/PhotoMigrator/help/3-automatic-migration.md

 By default, the whole Migration process is executed in parallel using multi-threads (it will detect automatically the number of threads of the CPU to set properly the number of Push workers).
 The Pull worker and the different Push workes will be executed in parallel using an assets queue to guarantee that no more than 100 assets will be temporarily stored on your local drive, so you don't need to care about the hard disk space needed during this migration process.

-By default, (if your terminal size has enough width and heigh) a Live Dashboard will show you all the details about the migration process, including most relevant log messages, and counter status.
+By default, (if your terminal size has enough width and height) a Live Dashboard will show you all the details about the migration process, including most relevant log messages, and counter status.
 You can disable this Live Dashboard using the argument **`-dashboard=false or --dashboard=false`**.

 Additionally, this Automatic Migration process can also be executed sequentially instead of in parallel, using argument **--parallel=false**, so first, all the assets will be pulled from`<SOURCE>` and when finish, they will be pushed into`<TARGET>`, but take into account that in this case, you will need enough disk space to store all your assets pulled from`<SOURCE>` service.